AWegnerGitHub/awegnergithub.github.io-content/2016_12_09_review_of_data_analysis_with_pandas_udemy_course.md

 ## Final Thoughts

 While I used a coupon code to take this course for free, I feel it was worth the listed price.
 The course covers 19 hours and 172 lessons.
-The may seem overwhelming at first, but the lessons are short, with most falling in the 4-7 minute range.
+This may seem overwhelming at first, but the lessons are short, with most falling in the 4-7 minute range.
 There are a couple that reach the 10+ minute point, but they still held my attention the entire lesson.

 The instructor has the lessons structured in a way that allows you to pause and return at the start of any lesson